 Appenzeller Schaukaserei, Dorf 711, 9063 Stein, +41 (0)71 368 50 70

-The Schlorzifladen is a special sweet tart from Appenzell, as well as the canton of St. Gallen, that has two layers.
+Schlorzifladen, a special sweet tart from Appenzell, as well as the canton of St. Gallen, has two layers.
 Held together with a shortcrust pastry, the bottom layer has a velvety purée made with dried pears, Dörrbirnen.
-On top, there’s a layer of baked custard.
-It’s delicious with a dusting of powdered sugar, or with a scoop of ice cream and some whipped cream, or all three!
+The top layer consists of baked custard.
+I like it with a dusting of powdered sugar.
+Or perhaps with a scoop of ice cream and some whipped cream, or all three!
 A great place to enjoy a slice of Schlorzifladen is the Säntisgipfel Restaurant on the summit of Mount Säntis.

 Alpenbitter generally refers to a dark liqueur seasoned with herbs that has an alcohol content of about 30 percent.
-In Switzerland, there are different types and brands of Alpenbitter — such as Luzerner Alpenbitter or Glarner Alpenbitter, but the Appenzeller Alpenbitter is arguably the most famous.
+In Switzerland, you will find other different types and brands of Alpenbitter — such as Luzerner Alpenbitter or Glarner Alpenbitter.
+However, the Appenzeller Alpenbitter is arguably the most famous.
 Patrimoine Culinaire Suisse has reported that people sometimes refer to the Appenzeller version as the Swiss national drink.
 In the town of Appenzell, you can visit the factory tour and shop.